Coils (intrauterine contraception)

 A coil works by stopping sperm meeting the egg, which prevents fertilisation.
 They may also work by preventing a fertilised egg from implanting into the womb.
 Coils are over 99% effective and over 5yrs, less than 5 in 1000 people using a coil will become pregnant.
 The coil is much more effective at preventing pregnancy than using pills or condoms.

 There are 2 types of coil; the copper coil and the hormone containing coil.

 The Copper coil – IUD (works for either 5 or 10yrs)

 The copper coil is also known as the intrauterine device (IUD).
 This coil works by stopping the sperm from fertilising the egg and preventing implantation.
 It starts to work immediately after it is fitted and is effective for 5 or 10 years depending on which type of copper coil is inserted.

 This coil does not contain any hormones and will not cause any hormonal side effects.
 It will generally not change the regularity of your periods.
-Some women may experience longer, heavier and more painful periods with this type of coil but this can settle over time.
+Some people may experience longer, heavier and more painful periods with this type of coil but this can settle over time.